nrfconnect/ncs-door-lock-and-access-control/docs/known_issues.rst

   Attach the X-NUCLEO-NFC09A1 shield to the supported Nordic development kit, rebuild the firmware with the ``CONFIG_ST25R200_DRV`` Kconfig option enabled, and reflash the DK.

-AL-158: Access control is insufficient due to relying only on signature verification The reader device does not have the capability to configure additional access rules.
+AL-158: Access control is insufficient due to relying only on signature verification The Reader device does not have the capability to configure additional access rules.
   Access Manager is not implemented.

-AL-159: Cannot provision multiple user devices
+AL-159: Cannot provision multiple User Devices
-  The system allows provisioning of only one user device to the reader device.
+  The system allows provisioning of only one User Device to the Reader device.

 AL-161: The RD-NFC-STDTXN-2.0 [X-NUCLEO-NFC08A1] test exhibits a delay in the transaction initiation step During the RD-NFC-STDTXN-2.0 test execution, there is a noticeable delay of a few seconds after the transaction initiation step.